Carceral-Ecologies/lab_book/Project Management.md

 ## 2. Transcribe to Project Management Boards and Issues Tab
 - Each of the actionable tasks you outlined above should be detailed under the issues tab.
 Assign it to a specific Project by clicking "Project" on the right hand column and choosing the appropriate ones
 -Go to Projects Board.
 Enter into designated project.
-Cick on "Add Cards" in top right.
+Click on "Add Cards" in top right.
 Enter all Issues to correc